vmmunoza/Hardhat-Template-for-Metis-L2/README.md

 # Metis 101: Deploy and Explore

-Deploy a smart contract on Metis using Hardhat.
+Deploy your first smart contract on Metis L2 using Hardhat.

 ### Setting Up the Project Environment